-McLuhan seems to have begun using his trademark slogan, “the medium is the message”, at a conference in Vancouver on ‘Radio in the Future of Canada’.
-This was early in May 1958:
+McLuhan seems to have first begun using his trademark slogan, “the medium is the message”, at a conference, ‘Radio in the Future of Canada’, in May 1958 at UBC in Vancouver.1 As announced in the Vancouver Province for Saturday, May 3, 1958 (page 10), this was to begin in the following week:

 Print, by permitting people to read at high speed and, above all, to read alone and silently, developed a totally new set of mental operations.
-What I mentioned earlier [although not in these same words] becomes very relevant here: the medium is the message.
-The medium of print is the message, more than any individual writer could say.1
+What I mentioned earlier becomes very relevant here: the medium is the message.
+The medium of print is the message, more than any individual writer could say.2

-He continued to develop the point at the end of the same month at an educational TV meeting in Washington DC:
+He continued to develop the point a few weeks later at a meeting on educational TV in Washington DC:

 Secondly, that external landscape could not be constituted and could not continue to function aside from a parallel manipulation of society’s “interior landscape”: